arangodb/docs/3.11/aql/functions-string.md

 `SHA256(text) → hash`

-Calculate the SHA256 checksum for `text` and returns it in a hexadecimal string representation.
+Calculate the SHA256 checksum for `text` and return it in a hexadecimal string representation.

 - **text** (string): a string